-5. Subsection (c) states that a violation of this section is treated as a misdemeanor.
-As a result, the penalties for violating the section will be determined by other state law.
+6. Subsection (c) provides that a violation of this section is a misdemeanor.
 The subsection applies to a parent, guardian, or individual with whom a child has been placed for adoption who transfers custody of a child.
 It also applies to a person who receives or solicits the transfer of a child and an intermediary who facilitates the transfer of a child.